 If you’ve ever participated in an overnight relay, such as a Ragnar Trail Relay, you know they’re one part relay race, one part camping trip and one part sleepover that will make history.
 If the thought of a 24-hour overnight trail race is intimidating, keep reading.
-If you’re considering it, keep reading.
-If you’ve already done it, offer suggestions in the comments!
+If you’re considering it, keep reading, and also consider joining a Reebok Ragnar team with Runwell!

 So, to break it down a bit farther: